CASE STUDY

 The Results

-Our Client already had some information about the target audience by doing focus group research before starting the project.
-We decided to do the survey to check the main ideas for the prototype and to learn about our users more.
+Our client already had some information about the target audience by doing focus group research before starting the project.
+We decided to conduct a survey to check the prototype's main ideas and learn more about our users.

-Because of time and lack of response from our main target audience, we decided to create a backup survey that we gave to an audience that was close to our original but were based in an urban area.
+Because of time and lack of response from our primary target audience, we decided to create a backup survey that we gave to an audience close to our original but were based in an urban area.

 52% STD Testing & Consulting | Blood Pressure | Cholesterol

-This helped misunderstand what services people need the most.
+This helped us understand what services people needed the most.

 Which One Do You Use More?

-This helps us understand that we need to create a mobile-first website.
+This helped us understand that we needed to create a mobile-first website.

 Would You Like To Suggest a Location for the Mobile Clinic on the Website?